 Supriyo Bandyopadhyay is Commonwealth Professor of Electrical and Computer Engineering at Virginia Commonwealth University.
 He received a B. Tech degree in Electronics and Electrical Communications Engineering from the Indian Institute of Technology, Kharagpur, India; an M.S degree in Electrical Engineering from Southern Illinois University, Carbondale, Illinois; and a Ph.D. degree in Electrical Engineering from Purdue University, West Lafayette, Indiana.
 He spent one year as a Visiting Assistant Professor at Purdue University, West Lafayette, Indiana (1986-87) and then nine years on the faculty of University of Notre Dame.
 In 1996, he joined University of Nebraska-Lincoln as Professor of Electrical Engineering, and then in 2001, moved to Virginia Commonwealth University as a Professor of Electrical and Computer Engineering, with a courtesy appointment as Professor of Physics.
 He directs the Quantum Device Laboratory in the Department of Electrical and Computer Engineering.
 Research in the laboratory has been frequently featured in national and international media.
 Its educational activities were highlighted in a pilot study conducted by the ASME to assess nanotechnology pipeline challenges.
 The laboratory has graduated many outstanding researchers who have won numerous national and international awards.

 Prof. Bandyopadhyay has authored and co-authored over 400 research publications and presented over 150 invited or keynote talks at conferences and colloquia/seminars across four continents.
 He is the author of three popular textbooks, including the only English language textbook on spintronics.
-He is currently a member of the editorial boards of nine international journals and served in the editorial boards of ten other journals in the past.
-He has served in various committees of over 80 international conferences and workshops.
-He is the founding Chair of the Institute of Electrical and Electronics Engineers (IEEE) Technical Committee on Spintronics (Nanotechnology Council), and past-chair of the Technical Committee on Compound Semiconductor Devices and Circuits (Electron Device Society).
-He was an IEEE Electron Device Society Distinguished Lecturer (2005-2012) and was an IEEE Nanotechnology Council Distinguished Lecturer (2016, 2017).
-He is also a past Vice President of the IEEE Nanotechnology Council and served in the IEEE Fellow Committee (2016-2018).
+He is currently a member of the editorial boards of ten international journals and served in the editorial boards of ten others in the past.
+He has served in various committees of ~100 international conferences and workshops.
+He is the founding Chair of the Institute of Electrical and Electronics Engineers (IEEE) Technical Committee on Spintronics and past-chair of the Technical Committee on Compound Semiconductor Devices and Circuits.
+He was an IEEE Electron Device Society Distinguished Lecturer (2005-2012) and an IEEE Nanotechnology Council Distinguished Lecturer (2016, 2017).
+He is a past Vice President of the IEEE Nanotechnology Council (in charge of conferences) and current Vice President in charge of publications.
+He served in the IEEE Fellow Committee (2016-2018).
 Prof. Bandyopadhyay is the winner of many awards and distinctions.